Mazamars312/openfpga-pcengine-cd/README.md

 # PC Engine CD for Analogue Pocket

 Ported from the core originally developed by [Gregory Estrade](https://github.com/Torlus/FPGAPCE) and heavily modified by [@srg320](https://github.com/srg320) and [@greyrogue](https://github.com/greyrogue).
 Then this was ported over to the Pocket by [Agg233](https://github.com/agg23/openfpga-pcengine) .
-Core icon based on TG-16 icon by [spiritualized1997](https://github.com/spiritualized1997).
-Latest upstream available at https://github.com/MiSTer-devel/TurboGrafx16_MiSTer
+Core icon based on TG-16 icon by [spiritualized1997](https://github.com/spiritualized1997) and many fixes by [@dshadoff](https://github.com/dshadoff).
+The port is based from the Mister system and the latest upstream available at https://github.com/MiSTer-devel/TurboGrafx16_MiSTer"

 Please report any issues encountered to this repo.
 Most likely any problems are a result of my port, not the original core.
 Issues will be upstreamed as necessary.